Expertium/expertium.github.io/RedditBot.md

 ![Data Augmentation kitten](https://github.com/user-attachments/assets/91a05e74-918c-4255-9796-be22b9fb8aff)

 Doing this with text is, unfortunately, much harder.
 But thankfully, large language models exist!
-So in order to make more data, I fed all 1,440 texts to GPT-4o-mini and asked it to rephrase them for me.
+So in order to make more data, I fed all 1,519 texts to GPT-4o-mini and asked it to rephrase them for me.
 Example:

 ![GPT-4o-mini rephrasing](https://github.com/user-attachments/assets/e78b49ba-1e5a-4be5-84f5-6b6f91f03b3f)

+I will be using 70% of the dataset for training and 30% for evaluation, so only 0.7*1519=1,063 texts will be used for training.

-This trippled the size of the dataset, from 1,440 texts to 4,320 texts.
+Rephrasing trippled the size of the training set, from 1,063 texts to 3,189 texts.

 **Can I get more data?**

-I'm not sure if this technique has a name, so let's call it "fused examples".
+I'm not sure if this technique has a name, so let's call it "fusing".
 Key idea: if two posts have the same label and their combined length, in tokens, is <= the context window of the Transformer (which is 512 tokens in my case), we can smash them together to create a third one.
-If you combine the text labeled as, say, "Helper Add-on", with another text that is also labeled as "Helper Add-on", then obviously the conbined text should have the same label.
+If you combine the text labeled as, say, "Helper Add-on", with another text that is also labeled as "Helper Add-on", then obviously the combined text should have the same label.
 Why wouldn't it?

-This doesn't work on posts that are too long to fit into the context window after fusion, and also on posts that have 2-3 labels and this combination of labels is unique and doesn't occur anywhere else in the dataset.
+This doesn't work on posts that are too long to fit into the Transformer's context window after being fused with other posts, and also on posts that have 2-3 labels and this combination of labels is unique and doesn't occur anywhere else in the dataset.
 Last but not least, I have excluded "Null" an "General" posts from this because those categories contain vastly different posts.
-So only posts with other labels get fused.
+So only texts with other labels get fused.
 Because of all that, the overall increase in the number of training examples is much less than 2.
 Also, this is the only data augmentation technique that I use only on some classes and not on others, so it doesn't preserve the ratio of instances of different classes and makes some classes (not "General" and not "Null") more common than before.

+Fusing texts increased the size of the training set by roughly x1.39, from 3,189 texts to 4,425 texts.

 **Can I get more data?!**